The three "layers" of graphene monolayer and their analog generalized uncertainty principles

 In other words, we do know supermomenta and hypermomenta in terms of the measurable momenta

 and we are looking for supercoordinates and hypercoordinates in terms of measurable phase-space variables $(x,p)$

-Given the results of \cite{ip2}, we expect that this analysis will open the doors to non canonical coordinate-momentum commutations, hence to GUPs.
+Given the results of \cite{ip2}, we expect that this analysis will open the doors to noncanonical coordinate-momentum commutations, hence to GUPs.
 The crucial novelty here is that we shall search for the conditions that the generalized coordinates in (\ref{coordinates}) have to fulfill to have natural GUPs at the various layers.
-This way we shall have, on the one hand, a larger variety of cases, that earlier were not seen.
-On the other hand, we shall be able to say, case by case, what the generalized coordinates are in terms of measurable $(x,p)$, hence we shall be able to say what needs to be done, in practise, in order for the system to actually realize a dynamics in the presence of GUPs.
-In doing this analysis, we shall also explore the possibility that noncommuting coordinates might emerge.
+This way we shall have, on the one hand, a larger variety of cases, which earlier were not seen.
+On the other hand, we shall be able to say, case by case, what the generalized coordinates are in terms of measurable $(x,p)$, hence we shall be able to say what needs to be done, in practice, in order for the system to actually realize a dynamics in the presence of GUPs.
+In doing this analysis, we shall not explore the possibility of noncommuting coordinates.